system76/docs/_articles/system76-software.md

 ### System76 DKMS

-This command will be used to install the <u>System76 DKMS</u> package which is for Non Open Firmware systems:
+This command will be used to install the <u>System76 DKMS</u> package which is for Proprietary Firmware systems:

 ```bash
 sudo dnf install system76-dkms